up-n-atom/wsceepdump/README.md

 | A7        | 4         | DO         |
 | G         | 5         | GND        |
 | 3.3       | 8         | VCC        |

+1.2K pull-down resistor connected to pin 1 of the test clip and ground.

 ## Usage